-The event object must be of type javax.enterprise.inject.spi.ProcessAnnotatedType<X>, where X is the class, for types discovered in a bean archive, or of type javax.enterprise.inject.spi.ProcessSyntheticAnno tatedType<X> for types added by BeforeBeanDiscovery.addAnnotatedType() or BeforeTypeDiscovery. addAnnotatedType().
+The event object must be of type javax.enterprise.inject.spi.ProcessAnnotatedType<X>, where X is the class, for types discovered in a bean archive, or of type javax.enterprise.inject.spi.ProcessSyntheticAnnotatedType<X> for types added by BeforeBeanDiscovery.addAnnotatedType() or BeforeTypeDiscovery.addAnnotatedType().

 The annotation @WithAnnotations may be applied to the event parameter.
 If the annotation is applied, the container must only deliver ProcessAnnotatedType events for types which contain at least one of the annotations specified.
-The annotation can appear on the annotated type, or on any member, or any parameter of any member of the annotated type, as defined in Section 11.4.
+The annotation can appear on the type, or any of its supertypes, on any field, method or constructor declared by the type, or any of its supertypes, or on any parameter of any method or constructor declared by the type, or any of its supertypes.
 The annotation may be applied as a meta-annotation on any annotation considered.